Novel and Updated Bounds on Flavor-violating Z Interactions in the Lepton Sector: Introduction

 \section{Introduction}

-The discovery of the Higgs boson at the Large Hadron Collider (LHC) marked a significant milestone in particle physics~ \cite{ATLAS:2012yve}, completing the Standard Model (SM) framework.
+The discovery of the Higgs boson at the Large Hadron Collider (LHC) marked a significant milestone in particle physics~\cite{ATLAS:2012yve}, completing the Standard Model (SM) framework.
 Despite this achievement, the SM falls short of addressing several fundamental questions, such as the origin of neutrino masses, the matter-antimatter asymmetry in the Universe, the nature of dark matter and dark energy, and the strong CP problem.
 These unresolved issues strongly suggest that the SM is not the ultimate theory but rather an Effective Field Theory (EFT) valid up to a certain Ultraviolet (UV) energy scale $\Lambda$.
-At this scale, New Physics (NP) phenomena are expected to emerge, manifesting as small deviations from the SM predictions that are suppressed by powers of $\Lambda$~\cite{Chang:2019vez,Abu-Ajamieh:2020yqi,Abu-Ajamieh:2021egq,Abu-Ajamieh:2022ppp}.
-This perspective has motivated extensive efforts to explore BSM physics through both theoretical models and experimental searches.
+At this scale, New Physics (NP) phenomena are expected to emerge, manifesting as small deviations from the SM predictions that are suppressed by powers of $\Lambda$~\cite{Chang:2019vez, Abu-Ajamieh:2020yqi, Abu-Ajamieh:2021egq, Abu-Ajamieh:2022ppp, Dawson:2022zbb, Abu-Ajamieh:2022dtm, Abu-Ajamieh:2021vnh}.
+This perspective has motivated extensive efforts to explore Beyond the Standard Model (BSM) physics through both theoretical models and experimental searches.

-There have been significant efforts to search for physics Beyond the Standard Model (BSM), with many proposals put forward.
+There have been significant efforts to search for BSM physics, with many proposals put forward.
 One such proposal involves searching for Flavor Violation (FV).
-It is known that the SM lacks any Flavor-Changing Neutral Currents (FCNC)~\cite{Glashow:1970gm}.
+It is known that the SM lacks any Flavor-Changing Neutral Currents (FCNC)~\cite{Glashow:1970gm} at tree level.
 The QED photon couples universally to charged fermions, depending only on their electric charge.
-In the SM Higgs sector, the Yukawa couplings do not violate flavor, and the SM $Z$ boson also preserves flavor.
+In the SM Higgs sector, the Yukawa couplings do not violate flavor, and the SM $Z$ boson also preserves flavor at tree level.
 However, incorporating FCNC in BSM physics is relatively straightforward with some minor assumptions.